Who will plan my discharge?

 The team - including yourself and your carer or family - will plan your discharge at a discharge planning meeting.

 At this meeting follow up care will be arranged.
 This can include items such as medication, crisis management, relapse prevention, practical issues such as coping at home and return to work.
-It will include details of the follow up services such as Outpatients and the Day Hospital or professionals that will be involved with you following discharge
+It will include details of the services such as Home Care and Day Hospital or professionals that will be involved with you following discharge